How to Become a Private Investigator in Nebraska

 • Two passport-sized photographs

-Mail the completed application and related documentation/fee to:
+Mail the completed package to:

 Division of Licensing